Equivalence for Networks with Adversarial State: Introduction

 In the following we consider the problem of reliable communication over a network of independent noisy point-to-point channels in the presence of active adversaries.
 A subset of the channels either consists of AVCs or CCs.
 This is in contrast to the model in \cite{BEH11}, where the action of the adversary is directly modeled by injecting an arbitrary vector to the network edges in the adversarial set.
 By building on the results in \cite{Equivalence} we identify cases where the adversarial capacity of the network equals the capacity of another network in which each channel is replaced by a noise-free bit-pipe.
 For a CC, the bit-pipe has capacity equal to the standard CC capacity if there is no feedback path from the output to the input; if there is, then the equivalent bit-pipe has higher capacity, because the state can be estimated at the output and relayed back to the input (see Fig.~\ref{fig:AVC_network}(b)).
 For an AVC, the equivalent bit-pipe has capacity equal to the random coding capacity if it is possible to establish common randomness between the input and output.
 This can be accomplished if any of the following hold: (i) the AVC is non-symmetrizable, (ii) there is a parallel forward path as in Fig.~\ref{fig:AVC_network}(a), (iii) there is a feedback path as for the CC in Fig.~\ref{fig:AVC_network}(b), or (iv) a third-party node can transmit to both the input and output nodes.
 If none of these hold, it appears to be difficult to obtain an equivalence result, as the strong converse does not hold for symmetrizable AVCs.
 Indeed, we illustrate in Sec.~\ref{sec:example} that there exist AVC networks in which no equivalent bit-pipe with fixed capacity exists.

+{These observations are related to the concept of super-activation \cite{Duan09} which for two channels $\mathcal{C}_1$ and $\mathcal{C}_2$ is defined by the observation that these channels can only be used for reliable communication if they are used jointly, but not in isolation.
+Super-activation has for example been studied in the context of arbitrarily-varying wiretap channels \cite{BSP15,NWB16}, where it has been shown that there exist pairs of symmetrizable arbitrarily-varying wiretap channels which can be super-activated.}

 The structure of the paper is as follows.
 In Sec.~\ref{sec:model}, we formally introduce the problem for both CC and AVC models.
 In Sec.~\ref{sec:stacked} we describe the concept of stacked networks, introduced in \cite{Equivalence}, and state two preliminary lemmas.
-In Sec.~\ref{sec:training}, we introduce a lemma demonstrating that training sequences can be used for the CC model to reliably estimate the channel state.
-In Sec.~\ref{sec:positive}, given a channel model and a pair of nodes $u$ and $v$, we determine whether it is possible to transmit information at any positive rate from $u$ to $v$.
+In Sec.~\ref{sec:training}, we introduce a lemma demonstrating that training sequences can be used for the CC model to reliably estimate the channel state. {In Sec.~\ref{sec:avc_randomness}, we prove a lemma for the AVC model showing that having access to unlimited shared randomness among certain sets of nodes does not change the capacity region.} In Sec.~\ref{sec:positive}, given a channel model and a pair of nodes $u$ and $v$, we determine whether it is possible to transmit information at any positive rate from $u$ to $v$.
 These results will be used in the equivalence results for both state models: for the CC model, to determine whether feedback is possible, and for the AVC model, whether common randomness can be established (\cf Fig.~\ref{fig:AVC_network}).
 In Sec.~\ref{sec:cc} we present our main equivalence results for the CC model, and in Sec.~\ref{sec:avc} for the AVC model.
 In Sec.~\ref{sec:example} we analyze an example AVC network that we show has no equivalent bit-pipe.
 In Sec.~\ref{sec:edge_removal} we relate our results to the edge removal problem, which has proved difficult for state-less networks but we prove has a simple solution for both CC and AVC models.
 We conclude in Sec.~\ref{sec:conclusion}.